 Man is the only creature that refuses to be what he is. ~Albert Camus

 It’s hard to improve upon ourselves when we feed ourselves and others a story that does not match reality.
-What I am talking about is the illusion of what we think we are instead of what we are.
 I had never thought in these terms until I read a book by Rory Miller called “Meditations on Violence“.

 Until reading this book, it had never occurred to me that many of us disguise ourselves from ourselves.
 We rarely are forced to face what we are until a life changing conflict stares us in the face.
 This is what stood out to me in Rory Miller’s book on violence (even though the entire book was quite excellent).